Service-Soft/monux-cli/README.md

 /**
 * Defines how the CalculatedGlobalEnvironment values should be calculated.
 * This is used by the "mx prepare" command.
-* DONT CHANGE THE NAME ("calculationSchemaFor") OR FORMATTING.
+* DON'T CHANGE THE NAME ("calculationSchemaFor") OR FORMATTING.
 Otherwise Monux might not be able to detect it.
 */
 const calculationSchemaFor: Record<
     keyof CalculatedGlobalEnvironment,